Ngrg00/Blog-Backend-API/README.md

+This is my first project that uses frontend and backend together to create a blog website.

-In this project, I am trying to combine frontend and backend and create a blog api.
-The project includes an authentication system which allows user to register and login.
-Once the user is logged in, they will be able to see all the post made by other users and comment on the post.
+In this project, I have used JWT authentication system to register and login user in.
+Once logged in, user is able to see all posts made by other users, create a post, edit and delete posts they have posted, and comment on others' posts.